About Speaking Resume Get in touch

 That reframe — from product as destination to product as infrastructure — shaped the three consumer-facing decisions below, and required some convincing to land.

-The consumer side of VerifiMe had a straightforward job: let users verify and share their identity with as little friction as possible, then disappear.
-Time lags, authentication flows, and trust signals are impossible to simulate honestly in a prototype — so rather than polish a fiction, we launched with a small group of early customers who were willing to work through rough edges with us.
+With a focus on learning from customers, we tested some early prototypes.
+While we received valuable feedback on some aspects, time lags, authentication flows, and trust signals were impossible to simulate honestly in a prototype.
+So we launched with a small group of early customers who were willing to work through rough edges with us.
 Real signal, early, while it was still cheap to change.
+What we learnt was a goldmine.

 2. Entity verification couldn't be solved with better UX copy

-Verifying a trust, SMSF, or company — high value, lower volume, but essential for VerifiMe to serve a wider range of industries — involves multiple people across legal roles most users didn't fully understand.
+Verifying a trust, SMSF, or company were high value but lower volume transactions, that were essential for VerifiMe to serve a wider range of industries.
+They involved multiple people across different roles most users didn't fully understand (because they didn't set them up in the first place).

 Being new to the domain, I took the complexity at face value — this is just how entity verification works, and the job is to make the form clearer.
-That assumption was wrong, and it cost several rounds of iteration to find out.
-Each time I thought the updated labels or restructured flow would be the fix.
-Each time, 95% of submissions still came back incorrect.
+That assumption was wrong.
+Several rounds of iteration with updated labels or restructured flow and 95% of submissions still came back incorrect.

-It took setting aside the assumption entirely and asking a different question: not "how do we make this form better?" but "why are people failing at this regardless of how the form looks?"
+It took setting aside the assumption entirely and asking a different question: not "how do we make this form simpler?" but "why are people failing at this regardless of how the form looks?"

-The answer: most of these users hadn't set up the entity themselves — a lawyer or accountant had.
+The answer: most of these users hadn't set up the entity themselves.
+A lawyer or accountant had.
+People who owned and invested as entities were used to concierge like services from their providers.
 They couldn't interpret the trust deed and weren't confident assigning roles they'd never had to think about.
 No interface change was going to bridge that gap.
-When they kept asking "can you just do it for me?" — that was both the problem and the answer.
+They kept asking "can you just do it for me?".
+That was both the problem and the answer.

 I made the call to stop designing around a self-service assumption that didn't match how this customer type actually operated.
-Instead of another iteration on the form, we built internal tooling for VerifiMe staff to handle entity setup from source documents — absorbing the complexity where it could actually be managed, and removing it entirely from the customer experience.
+Instead, we built internal tooling for VerifiMe staff to handle entity setup from source documents, absorbing the complexity where it could actually be managed, and removing it entirely from the customer experience.

-That decision unlocked the financial services, legal, and property sectors — the industries where trust and SMSF structures are standard.
-It's why VerifiMe now serves customers across a wide range of industries.
+This decision unlocked the financial services, legal, and property sectors — the industries where trust and SMSF structures are standard.
+VerifiMe now serves customers across a wide range of industries.

 What the work added up to

-The consumer journey, the entity verification pivot, the design system — these were separate problems that shared the same underlying logic: find where the product was asking too much of people, and change what was being asked rather than just how it was asked.
+The consumer journey, the entity verification pivot — these were separate problems that shared the same underlying logic: find where the product was asking too much of people, and change what was being asked rather than just how it was asked.

 By the time my title changed to Head of Product & Design, that way of working had become the job.
 Roadmap decisions, backlog prioritisation, customer feedback synthesis — I'd been doing it for a while before it was formalised.
 On a small team, the designer closest to the customer and the product tends to become responsible for both.
 The title caught up.